pantsjj/PromptKeeper-ext/docs/GDRIVE-STATUS.md

 ### 1. OAuth App in Testing Mode

 **Current State**:
-- OAuth consent screen: **Testing**
+- OAuth consent screen: **In Production** ✅
 - User type: **External**
-- Test users: Limited to manually added emails
+- Test users: No restrictions (published)
-- Publishing status: **Unpublished**
+- Publishing status: **Published**

 **Impact**:
-- ❌ Only test users can sign in
+- ✅ All users can sign in
-- ❌ Warning shown on OAuth consent screen
+- ✅ No warning on OAuth consent screen
-- ❌ Max 100 users before verification required
+- ✅ Ready for public use

 **Resolution Required**:
 - Publish OAuth app